TheAcharya/csv2notion-neo/README.md

 ### Advantages over native import

-- Actually merge CSV with existing database rows (not just add new ones), first column will be used as a key
+- Actually merge CSV or JSON with existing database rows (not just add new ones), first column will be used as a key
 - Manually set column types instead of relying on autodetection
 - Automatically link or create new entries in relation columns based on their value
 - Upload files into "Files & media" column